klecknerlab/simple_pyspin/README.md

 ```
 Note that as long as you open the camera using a `with` clause, you don't need to worry about initialization or cleanup of the camera -- the module handles this for you!

-Equivalently, you can do this manually; the following code is equivalent to the above:
+Equivalently, you can do this manually; the following code is functionally identical to the above:
 ```python
 from simple_pyspin import Camera